Does the TV Fix or TV Fox Antenna Work in Australia? An Expert’s Review

 31 August 2019

-So, you have lost free to air TV reception in your house or apartment and all of a sudden you start getting display ads and other hyper-targeted marketing for an unbelievable new technology called a TV Fox (also a VERY similar product called the TV Fix antenna, and the Skylink antenna).
+So, you have lost free to air TV reception in your house or apartment and all of a sudden you start getting display ads and other hyper-targeted marketing for an unbelievable new technology called a TV Fox (also a VERY similar product called the TV Fix antenna, the TV Bandit antenna and the Skylink antenna).
 Somehow, you are able to get over 100 channels over the air for free using this new ‘super’ antenna developed by a NASA engineer.
 And best of all, there is minimal installation required – no need for an outdoor antenna, no long cable runs, just plug it right into your TV and you’re ready to watch ultra HD channels!

 Sound Too Good To Be True?